10 Most Amazing Facts About Great White Sharks

 We all love a young animal but don’t make the mistake of thinking Great White Shark Pups are all sweetness and light.
 As befits, one of the most feared predators around they are pretty ferocious, even when young.

 They are Oophagous which means the stronger pups will eat the weaker eggs while still gestating inside their mother!
-This just shows the killer instinct is bred into them from birth and why they are so good at hunting when born fully.
+This shows that the killer instinct is inherent in them from birth.
+And why they are so good at hunting when born fully.

 Great White Shark 2

-Great White Shark 2 – By Elias Levy (Great White Shark) [CC BY 2.0], via Wikimedia Commons
+Great White Shark 2 – By Elias Levy.
+[CC BY 2.0], via Wikimedia Commons

 Although they are truly massive especially to humans, the Great White is not actually the biggest shark out there.
 In fact, it comes in at fourth but while it is not the largest, it is still considered the fiercest.

-01 – The Biggest Great White Was Caught In Cuba
+01 – Someone Caught the Biggest Great White Shark in Cuba

 Great White Shark 3

-Great White Shark 3 – By Bernard DUPONT from FRANCE (Great White Shark (Carcharodon carcharias)) [CC BY-SA 2.0], via Wikimedia Commons
+By Bernard DUPONT from FRANCE.
+Great White Shark 3 (Carcharodon carcharias).
+[CC BY-SA 2.0], via Wikimedia Commons

 The largest Great White caught in history was in 1945 off the coast of Cuba.
 The shark caught then was a huge beast as the photographs taken at the time showed.
-It was measured at 21 feet in length and 7,000 pounds in weight!
+Measured at 21 feet in length and 7,000 pounds in weight!
 It was obviously a shark that had eaten well over its lifetime and been very successful when out hunting!

 Although this is the top-end of Great White size and weight, standard Great Whites still grow to massive sizes as others that have been caught before and after prove.
 This size is part of the reason they are so powerful and are able to sit proud at the top of the ocean food chain.